-Granit are please to announce that planning permission has been granted on our Marford Road project in Wheathampstead, near St Albans, Hertfordshire.
+We are pleased to announce that planning permission in St Albans has been granted on our Marford Road project.

 The solution involved transforming the cellular arrangement of the existing property into a series of inviting and useful interconnecting spaces.
-A low quality glazed conservatory has been replaced with a single storey extension accommodating a dining room and informal sitting area.
-This space flows seamlessly into the kitchen where a window has been introduced into the flank wall to provide daylight into a dark part of the property.
+A low-quality glazed conservatory will be replaced with a single storey extension accommodating a dining room and informal sitting area.
+This space will flow seamlessly into the kitchen where a window has been introduced into the flank wall to provide daylight into a dark part of the property.

 We look forward to taking the next steps in the design process alongside our clients and construction commencing in 2021.

 Please get in touch if you would like help securing planning permission in St Albans.
 You can find our contact details here.